cryptobuks1/checkonchain/dcronchain/resources/proposals/proposal_3_chartsite/proposal3_chartssite.md

 **Research/documentation** - Each chart will have a small blurb with links to the author and more detailed research papers/references.

-**Chart Development** - code is largely written already by checkmate in python using plotly, coinmetrics and dcrdata. pablito and svitekpavel are assisting integrating with the web-dev backend.
+**Chart Development** - [code backend is largely written](https://github.com/checkmatey/checkonchain/blob/master/dcronchain/charts/dcr_charts.py) already by checkmate in python using plotly, coinmetrics and dcrdata. pablito and svitekpavel are assisting with integration with the web-dev backend.

 **Design** -